How to Increase Your Intelligence

 When we use our fluid intelligence to reason problems successfully, if the information is deemed important to us, the brain then transfers it from working-memory to long-term memory for future use.
 In this fashion, our fluid intelligence becomes part of our crystallised intelligence.

 Take cooking as an example.
-When we cook or bake, the ability to correctly follow the recipes is important, so is our creativity.
+When we cook or bake, the ability to correctly follow the recipes is important, so is our creative flair.
 We may have to think about a choice of veg or fruit to include or substitute, the colours of the cake topping, the shapes of the biscuits.
 The list goes on.

 We may enjoy exercising our fluid intelligence through recipe modification.
 However, we also need crystallised intelligence to execute the recipes and successfully deliver it.